bachelor-2014/report/v2/software.md

 ##From Splotbot to EvoBot
 <!-- Intro -->
 The EvoBot software differs from the Splotbot software in many ways and is a complete rewrite of most of the functionality available in the Splotbot while also adding new features.
 The software is no longer Python based but is instead written in C++ and JavaScript.
-The main objective of the software is now to be a single application that is run on the EvoBot on startup.
-EvoBot also differs from Splotbot in that it has to be a platform for making many different types of experiments which might require other hardware to be added to the system.
-EvoBot therefore puts emphasis an architecture that allows the functionality to be extended with other types of hardware.
+The main objective of the software is now to be a single application that is run on EvoBot at startup.
+EvoBot also differs from Splotbot in that it has to be a platform for executing many different types of experiments which might require other hardware to be added to the system.
+EvoBot therefore puts emphasis on a software architecture that allows the functionality to be extended with other types of hardware.

 <!-- Software core -->
 The software still supports features such as droplet tracking, moving the carriage, and moving servo motors.
 But it has been extended with features such as scanning and stitching a large area, a web interface and a programming language.
 Focus has been put on making a standalone robot to which a user can connect and control without installing anything on his own computer.

 <!-- Features: Droplet tracking, moving camera, scanning, programming language,
 web interface -->
-Experiments are now run by using the EvoBot software rather than by writing a python script.
+Experiments are now run by using the EvoBot software rather than by writing a Python script.
 Experiments can either be defined as low level instructions similar to G-code or via a domain specific programming language (DSL) made for the EvoBot.
-The EvoBot also supports the possibility of making experiments that observes the status of the petri dish and reacts based on it, such as watching change in the speed of a moving droplet.
+The EvoBot also supports the possibility of making experiments that observes the status of the petri dish and reacts based on it, such as watching changes in the speed of a moving droplet.

 ##Description of the software running EvoBot